architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 :orphan:

-How to run simulations in CEA?
+What is the workflow of CEA?
 ==============================

 In this tutorial we will be running all scripts of CEA with the exemplary case study included along the installation.